 First aid kits should be easily accessible to all laboratory personnel.
 If a first-aid kit is placed in a drawer or cabinet, the drawer or cabinet must be labeled “First-Aid Kit.”
-First aid kits should be regularly inspected and restocked as necessary.
-As a general guideline, first aid kits should contain adhesive tape, bandages (small and large), pressure bandage compresses, pre-moistened cleansing wipes, antiseptic cream/spray, gauze pads, gauze wraps, disposable gloves, and a CPR micro shield.
+First aid kits must be regularly inspected and restocked as necessary.
 First aid kits can be purchased through any laboratory safety supply vendor.
 For additional informaiton, please visit the IU First Aid, CPR, and AED Program.

 The University provides or can arrange Red Cross-certified First Aid, CPR, and AED training to all IU employees.
 Contact IUEHS for your respective campus for more information.

 Chemical spill kits

 Every laboratory that uses hazardous chemicals should have access to a spill control kit.
 The keys to an effective spill kit are location and contents.
 Spill kits should be strategically located around work areas in fixed spots so they will be easily accessible.
 If a spill kit is placed in a drawer or cabinet, the drawer or cabinet must be labelled “Spill Kit.”

 In general, a spill kit should contain absorbent material, appropriate personal protective equipment, a container for spill residue, and a plastic dustpan and scoop.
 Laboratories that use mercury or mercury-filled thermometers and manometers should also have a mercury spill kit available.
 Once a spill kit has been used it should be immediately restocked.